pankhuri92/Trail-Tales/README.md

-# We Trail Tales
+# Trail Tales

 ## Overview

-We Trail Tales is a comprehensive travel platform that enables users to explore diverse cultures, plan trips, and share their travel experiences through blogs, photos, videos, and podcasts.
+Trail Tales is a comprehensive travel platform that enables users to explore diverse cultures, plan trips, and share their travel experiences through blogs, photos, videos, and podcasts.
 The platform also provides cultural insights, a chatbot, and a translation tool to enhance user engagement.
 Future enhancements include a leaderboard system where users can earn points for their contributions and redeem them for trip discounts.

 ## Features